MANCHISAICHANDRA/V_Elect/README.md

 --> Clone the repository on your system

---> Access them by creating a localhost using XAMPP and then extract the folder already present in XAMPP.
+--> Access them by creating a localhost using XAMPP and then extract them into htdocs folder already present in XAMPP.

 --> Now start the Apache, MySQL in XAMPP and view folder using localhost in any browser .